 While most of us would like to think of ourselves as flexible, adaptable beings, the reality is that the mere thought of change makes the best of us want to run and hide.
-Most people are creatures of habit and slight changes to our regular routines can turn us into stressed out, crabby people.
+Most people are creatures of habit and slight changes to our regular routines can turn us into stressed out, crabby people (Fear Change?
+Seven Ways to Quiet Anxiety of the Unknown).
 But as Roseanne Cash, singer/songwriter and daughter of Johnny Cash, says, “The key to change…is to let go of fear.”

 Many people say that you must prepare for change, but lots of things in life are difficult to prepare for.
 For example, right now I am eight and a half months pregnant with my second baby.
 I’m starting to get worried about this big change that’s about to happen in my life—I can barely handle one kid let alone two.
 But it’s one of those changes in life that you can’t really prepare for.
 You can buy a few basics for the baby and maybe read some parenting books, but aside from that you just have to sit back and let things unfold.